 In 2013, Mr Stubbs was injured whilst being trafficked by illegal animal smugglers.
 As a result, he lost his tail.

-Now a 3D printed tail has been created, through a mix of technology, care and focus.
+Now a remarkable 3D printed tail has been created, through a mix of technology, care and focus.
 Thanks to innovative new scanning techniques, and the dedication of a small, committed team of helpers, it was possible to create a design which exactly fit Mr Stubbs’ body metrics and movements.

 Upon being rescued in 2013, Mr Stubbs was brought to the Phoenix Herpetological Society for treatment, but his outlook seemed bleak.
 Several experiments were carried out with casts taken from other alligators, but the results were cumbersome and unsatisfactory.
 They just couldn’t seem to construct something which worked in conjunction with his natural body movements.